Preheat the oven to 375°F. Melt in a small saucepan over low heat:

 I used two squat, roundish green eggplants for this recipe.
 Elongated Japanese or Chinese eggplants would also work nicely.
 Should you be lucky enough to find diminutive Indian eggplants, they would make a fabulous hors d'oeuvre treated in this manner.

-Small eggplants (not Italian) to total one pound
+Small eggplants (Chinese, Japanese, or tiny Indian) to total one pound

 Meanwhile, prepare the glaze.
 In a small bowl, combine: